-As we keep reviewing with you, the interviewer’s first impression of you can greatly determine how the interview will proceed.
+As we keep reviewing with you, the interviewer’s first impression of you can significantly determine how the interview will proceed.
 Many people don’t put enough emphasis in the manner they complete their job application.
 Some are messy, illegible, incomplete and downright embarrassing.
 How you complete your job application can positively or negatively affect how the interviewer views you.

-Print this Sample Employment Application – this is an example of an application you might be asked to complete before an interview is performed; the actual application that you will need to complete will be different but most of the same information will be required.
-We suggest printing this sample application and complete it with all the information (leave your Social Security Number blank in case you misplace this application); make sure you take this completed sample application with you on interviews so you have all the information with you when you need to fill out your new application.
+Print this Sample Employment Application – this is an example of an application you might be asked to complete before an interview is performed; the actual application that you will need to complete will be different, but most of the same information will be required.
+We suggest printing this sample application and complete it with all the information (leave your Social Security Number blank in case you misplace this application); make sure you take this completed sample application with you on interviews, so you have all the information with you when you need to fill out your new application.
 This will ensure you have all the detail information from your past employment and education at your fingertips.

 Areas you are judged on when completing an employment application

 Having your sample application and resume with you, will assist when completing your new employment application.

 Following all these points will start the interview off on the right track.